ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 }
 ```

-`principleBalance` refers to the principle that the user deposits into Exocore chain.
-This part is separated from the rewarding part of user assets on Exocore, as rewarding assets could be distributed on Exocore chain or on another client chain while the user principle is taken in custody in user’s client chain smart contracts.
-Besides we assume that the principle balance would only in influenced by slash and it should not be transferrable to another user on Exocore chain, which means that the principle balance would never be greater than the total deposited principle.
+`principalBalance` refers to the principal that the user deposits into Exocore chain.
+This part is separated from the rewarding part of user assets on Exocore, as rewarding assets could be distributed on Exocore chain or on another client chain while the user principal is taken in custody in user’s client chain smart contracts.
+Besides we assume that the principal balance would only in influenced by slash and it should not be transferrable to another user on Exocore chain, which means that the principal balance would never be greater than the total deposited principal.

 ### `deposit`